C++Builder

-C++Builder is a rapid application development (RAD) environment for developing software in the C++ programming language.
+C++Builder is a rapid application development and environment for developing software in the C++ programming language.
 Originally developed by Borland, As of 2009 it is owned by Embarcadero Technologies, a subsidiary of Idera.
 C++Builder can compile apps for Windows (both IA-32 and x64), iOS, macOS, and Android (32-bit only).
 It includes tools that allow drag-and-drop visual development, making programming easier by incorporating a WYSIWYG graphical user interface builder.

 C++Builder is the sibling product of Delphi, an IDE that uses the Object Pascal programming language.
 C++Builder combines the Visual Component Library (VCL) and IDE written in Object Pascal with multiple C++ compilers.
 C++Builder and Delphi can generate mutually compatible binaries.
 C++ methods can call Object Pascal methods and vice versa.
 Since both Delphi and C++ use the same back-end linker, the debugger can step from Delphi code into C++ transparently.
 In addition, C++Builder projects can include Delphi code.
 (The reverse is not possible.)